moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/style-guide.md

 ### Basics

 - 👻 Use Jinja comments (`{# #}`) for comments that should not be included in the compiled SQL.
 When dbt compiles your code it will include code using SQL comments like `/* */` and `--`
-- ⏭️ Use trailing commas in lists for readability. e.g.
+- ⏭️ Use trailing commas in lists for readability.
+For example:

 ```SQL
 select
     defendant_id,